dougalderman/angular-pictureQuiz/README.md

 ## Description

 This app is a online quiz with the option of using pictures as questions or answers.
 It allows for multiple choice, short answer, and true-false types questions.
 There are 3 text-only questions types, 3 picture questions, and one picture answer multiple choice, for a total of 7 question types.
 Quizzes are defined in json configuration files.
 This is strictly a front-end Angular app, that can be served as static HTML.
-Demo

 ## Getting Started
 ### Prerequisites